-When you live in an area as active as Miami, Doral, or Hialeah, you’re sure to be on the go constantly.
+When you live in an area as active as Miami, Doral, or Hialeah, FL, you’re sure to be on the go constantly.
 As fun as that can be, it can also guzzle up your gas pretty quickly.

-Fortunately, if you’re behind the wheel of a 2020 Honda Accord, you’ll be able to maintain great gas mileage regularly.
+Fortunately, if you’re behind the wheel of a 2021 Honda Accord, you’ll be able to maintain great gas mileage regularly.

 One of the main ways that the Honda Accord is able to maintain the above MPG ratings is by pairing together its CVT and turbocharged engine in the base trim.

 The CVT is notorious for combining all of your gears into a single box.
-For this reason, the transmission is able to seamlessly pump out the power without missing a beat—a facet that can be especially helpful when you’re driving uphill.
+For this reason, the transmission is able to seamlessly pump out the power without missing a beat—a feature that can be especially helpful when you’re driving uphill.

-The shortened gear ratios of the CVT in the 2020 Honda Accord allow it to conserve even more fuel than other similar sedans out on the market.
+The shortened gear ratios of the CVT in the 2021 Honda Accord allow it to conserve even more fuel than other similar sedans out on the market.

+While on the road, this system will monitor driving conditions to determine when it can optimize power for reduced fuel consumption.
 At the same time, it employs a feedback system that can teach drivers how to improve their own driving habits for added fuel-consciousness.

 On one hand, the Accord emulates the fastback bodies of old to add a touch of flair to its exterior.
 On the other hand, it’s working hard to improve aerodynamics.